VictorLalle/4chan-xt/README.md

 - old files in the builds directory stay as reference until the new builds are functional, new files go in the builds/test directory
 - old build scripts are also kept around for reference until the new build output is fully functional
 - the es 2020 target was choses for optional chaining
+- @violentmonkey/types was chosen over @types/greasemonkey because @types/greasemonkey only declares the GM object, and not GM\_ functions

 ## Recommendations